toimur678/AI-image-fraud-detection/README.md

 ## Usage

-1. **Upload an image** using the drag-and-drop interface or file picker
+1. **Upload a claim photo** using the drag-and-drop interface.

 2. **Analysis pipeline:**
-   - EXIF metadata scan identifies suspicious patterns or anomalies
+   - EXIF metadata scan checks for editing or stripped metadata (common in generated images).
-   - AI visual analysis detects generation artifacts and inconsistencies
+   - AI visual analysis looks for "Nano Banana Pro" artifacts in the food items.
-   - Results are combined for a final determination
+   - Results are combined for a final determination.

 3. **Review findings:**
-   - Overall verdict with confidence percentage
+   - **Verdict:** Authentic (Approve Refund) vs. AI/Edited (Deny Refund).
+   - **Confidence:** How sure the system is.
-   - Detailed reasoning for the determination
+   - **Reasoning:** Detailed explanation for the support agent.
-   - Complete EXIF metadata breakdown
-   - Visual evidence viewer

 ## Future Development

-Once Google releases the official SynthID detection API, this project will be updated to incorporate direct watermark detection, providing more accurate identification of Gemini-generated images.
-The current implementation serves as a functional proof-of-concept using available technologies.
+As scammers evolve from Nano Banana Pro to newer models, this tool will be updated with specific detection signatures.
+Future versions will integrate directly with food delivery platform APIs to automate the refund decision process based on the fraud score.

 ## Contributing